RottenKiwi2004/EGCI113/01 Basic/01 First Program.md

 `printf` function is is stored in the `stdio.h` library.
 You <u>must</u> include `<` and `>` at the beginning and ending of `stdio.h`.

+For every operations and function calls, you need semicolon `;` after that statement to denote the end of that statement.

 **<u>Common mistake:</u>** The library name is `stdio.h` ***NOT*** `studio.h`

 That should be it for your first program!